-To publish your changes to others, you can use Subversion's commit command.
+To publish your changes to others, you can use Subversion's svn commit command:

 '''

 $ svn commit button.c -m "Fixed a typo in button.c."

+Sending button.c

-Sending button.c Transmitting file data .
+Transmitting file data .

 Committed revision 57.

 '''

 Now your changes to button.c have been committed to the repository, with a note describing your change (namely, that you fixed a typo).
-If another user checks out a working copy of /calc, they will see your changes in the latest version of the file.
+If another user checks out a working copy of /calc, she will see your changes in the latest version of the file.

 Suppose you have a collaborator, Sally, who checked out a working copy of /calc at the same time you did.
-When you commit your change to button.c, Sally's working copy is left unchanged; Subversion only modifies working copies at the user's request.
+When you commit your change to button.c, Sally's working copy is left unchanged; Subversion modifies working copies only at the user's request.

-To bring her project up to date, Sally can ask Subversion to update her working copy, by using the Subversion update command.
+To bring her project up to date, Sally can ask Subversion to update her working copy, by using the svn update command.
 This will incorporate your changes into her working copy, as well as any others that have been committed since she checked it out.

 '''

 $ pwd

 /home/sally/calc

-$ ls -A .svn/ Makefile integer.c button.c
+$ ls -A

+Makefile button.c integer.c .svn/

 $ svn update

 U button.c

 Updated to revision 57.

 '''

 The output from the svn update command indicates that Subversion updated the contents of button.c.
-Note that Sally didn't need to specify which files to update; Subversion uses the information in the .svn directory, and further information in the repository, to decide which files need to be brought up to date.
+Note that Sally didn't need to specify which files to update; Subversion uses the information in the .svn directory as well as further information in the repository, to decide which files need to be brought up to date.